Algarve in Winter – best budget destination in Europe

 - take a 3 hours sailing trip from Faro through the natural park and explore culture and nature from a luxurious catamaran !! high value !! – click here to book

-- explore nature up close while taking a 1,5h Segway tour through wildlife and nature – click for more info
+- explore nature up close while taking a dolphin and marine life eco tour – click for more info

 6. Praia do Barril Beach, Tavira – Anchor Cemetery

 Tavira, in the east of the Algarve Coast is a fishermen town that once thrived on the tuna fishing industry.
 The tune fishers are long gone but the anchors of their boats are left.
 Lined up and rusting on the beach.
 Read on here to get more info on Tavira.
-If you’re staying over lunch or dinner time you’ll be happy to hear that Tavira has some really nice restaurants – check here to reserve your table online!
+If you’re staying over lunch or dinner time you’ll be happy to hear that Tavira has some really nice restaurants!

 7. Explore the Algarve coast by bike